dakotamm/research_blog/_posts/2025-10-01-prelim-moor-finalizing-paper-1.md

 ## Finalizing Paper 1 Scope

 As I get to the fine details of revising my Paper 1 for resubmission in the next week or so, I'd like to discuss some shifting conclusions as I've added all three seasons and both surface and bottom trends to discuss.
-In particular, I want to interrogate the conclusion that "30-100% of DO loss is accounted for by warming" in more depth here.
+In particular, I want to interrogate the conclusion that "30-100% of August-November, bottom DO loss is accounted for by warming" in more depth here.

 This plot shows the portion of the DO trend explained by solubility change (both temperature and salinity based, but 90-99% temperature) for both surface and bottom and all three seasons and all five sites, as indicated: